 QR code and zero-touch provisioning methods have in the past been considered optional and may not be supported by all OEMs unless the devices are Android Enterprise Recommended, though from the end of 2020 all Android 9 and above devices support zero-touch by default.
 Huawei, for example, did not support QR code enrolment prior to EMUI 5.2 (and today their devices without GMS don’t support AE at all).
 Furthermore, NFC naturally requires an NFC radio is present on the devices to be migrated; 5.x devices without an NFC radio cannot therefore be supported.

-More information about provisioning methods can be found here.
+More information about provisioning methods can be found in the provisioning methods guide.

 Similar to provisioning methods, deployment scenarios available today are also (though somewhat less) Android version dependent, with the below list intentionally excluding Android 5.x: